1. Home

 Complacency

-It is all too easy following success in any endeavour to become complacent.
-The feeling of superiority in triumph is a dangerous one if not tempered with an equal measure of self-reflection, improvement and continued diligence.
+In the event of a win, it is all too easy to become complacent.
+The feeling of superiority in triumph is a dangerous one if not tempered with an equal measure of self-reflection, improvement, and continued diligence.

 In bid management, success in one tender does not guarantee success in another.
 A significant amount of work must always be applied in researching the buyer, scoping out the competition and formulating as bespoke a solution as possible.
 If you go into your next bid with too much confidence, you may tend to focus less on this sort of research.